Swimming Pool Accident Attorney Austin

 Residential Pools

 - Fencing and Barriers: Pools must be enclosed by a fence at least 48 inches high.
-Gates must be self-closing and self-latching, with latches placed at least 54 inches above the ground.
+Gates must be self-closing and self-latching, with latches at least 54 inches above the ground.

 - Alarms: Pools must have alarms on doors or windows that provide direct access to the pool area from the house.
 Some municipalities require pool alarms that sound when someone enters the water.